Let me document the Frequently Asked Questions on SharePoint Managed Paths during my training sessions:

 By default, Root Managed Path (/) is created as Explicit inclusion, which means you can create only one site collection at the root of the web application.
 However you can delete and Re-create it with Wildcard inclusion to enable site collections under Root.

-How to Change site collection managed path
+How to change the site collection managed path?

 If you want to change the managed path of your site collection, You have to: